evoluteur/evolutility-ui-react/README.md

 With Evolutility-UI-React you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.

-Evolutility-UI-React works hand-in-hand with [Evolutility-Server](https://github.com/evoluteur/evolutility-server) which provides a matching REST endpoints based on the same metadata.
+Evolutility-UI-React works hand-in-hand with [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) which provides the matching REST endpoints based on the same metadata.

 This project is a **work in progress**.
 I'm still learning React.